franklindyer/BWA/README.md

   - Tile Smash: "smashes" a few tiles, so that they do not contribute to the damage dealt by any word in which they are used.
 Represented by a cracked tile icon.
   - Tile Plague: "infects" a few tiles, rendering them damageless like smashed tiles.
 However, plagued tiles can infect other tiles in the grid if left unused.
 Represented by a green striped tile icon.
   - Tile Steal: steals a few tiles, removing them from the grid.
 Represented by a hand-grabbing-tile icon.
+  - Tile Alter: changes a few tiles to difficult-to-use letters like Q, X, J, and Z.

 If you have suggestions of special effects you'd like to see, raise an issue!